IMUS CHAMPION

 (Avengers I#109 (fb) - BTS) - As he grew, Imus Champion developed an extraordinarily large body, one so large that doctors told him he would never be able to physically support himself.
 Instead, Champion drove himself to build his muscles powerful enough to do just that.
 In addition, he established himself as an entrepreneur, becoming one of the fifty wealthiest men on the planet.

-(Avengers I#109 (fb) -BTS) - Champion sought to obtain a ship containing a nerve gas shipment, which had sunken off the coast of California in 1942.
+(Avengers I#109 (fb) - BTS) - Champion sought to obtain a ship containing a nerve gas shipment, which had sunken off the coast of California in 1942.
 Realizing that the Coast Guard would stop him before he could ever reach the ship, he decided that by triggering the San Andreas Fault, he could sink California, thus moving the US coast such that the ship would now be in international waters.
 In addition, the resultant chaos would divert the law away from his activities.

 Champion thus had a series of charges placed along the fault, which he could have detonated at any time.
 However, desiring a more spectacular display of his abilities, he decided that he wished to trigger the detonator by firing an arrow from a distance.
 As he lacked training in archery, he decided that he must recruit someone to train him.
+He decided to recruit the Avenger Hawkeye (Clint Barton) to train him.

-(Avengers I#109) - Champion recruited Hawkeye to train him, telling him that he merely wished to become a talented archer to complete the list of skills which he had mastered.
+Champion subsequently recruited Hawkeye to train him, telling him that he merely wished to become a talented archer to complete the list of skills which he had mastered.
 Hawkeye agreed to train him in exchange for a donation of one million dollars to his favorite charity, and over a period of weeks he accomplished his goal.
 Champion had wished Hawkeye to send a letter to the Avengers, assuring them of his well being, but as Hawkeye had recently left the group on bad terms, he declined.
 Claiming he did not wish the Avengers to think Hawkeye missing, Champion expertly forged the letter himself.

 No sooner had Champion completed his training when he began to prepare to trigger the fault as intended.
 Hawkeye was appalled to learn what he intended and prepared to stop him, but Champion destroyed his bow and then captured him.
 Champion attached Hawkeye to one of the bombs and prepared to fire the arrow at the detonator.
 However, the Avengers had been alerted to a problem when Wanda (Scarlet Witch) realized that Hawkeye would have signed the letter "Clint," rather than "Hawkeye," as Champion had.
 The Avengers (Black Panther, Captain America, Iron Man, Scarlet Witch, Thor, Vision) arrived on the scene, but Champion and his agents managed to hold them off.
 The Vision freed Hawkeye just as Champion was drawing back his bow, and Hawkeye used his spare bow to fire an arrow that cut Champion's moving bow string from a distance of 50 yards, spoiling his aim.